 How much does it cost for a contractor to generate a report?

-We do not charge per report.
-As a subscriber to the AirAdvice for Homes program, reports are included in the subscription cost.
-You can run as many reports as you wish.
+It’s free for AirAdvice for Homes subscribers!
+Reports are included in the subscription cost and you can run as many reports as you wish.

 Can the monitor be placed in a commercial application also?